4817 Butler Road Glyndon, MD 21071

 How long does a root canal take?

 Call Baltimore Dental Co. for relaxing and compassionate care today at 410.220.4680.
 You may also request a consultation with Dr. Romay on our website.
-If you have any questions about our dental services or any of your specific concerns, let us know.
+Let us know if you have any questions about our dental services or any of your specific concerns.
 We will be happy to clarify any information for you.